 - Social Engagement Threads – For social engagement threads, these are meant to help grow the engagement on social media.
-This is important for 1) applying to Influencer Programs and; 2) to get “cool points” with the platform’s algorithm.
 You are asked to leave a link to a post on your social platform ( a tweet, a Facebook post, etc).
-You are then asked to visit others in the thread and “like” their post and leave a comment on it.
+You are then asked to visit others in the thread and “like” their post, leave a comment on it, and/or share it.

 - Pinterest Follow Threads – Leave a link to your Pinterest profile, then follow others in the thread.
 Some of these are “all reciprocation” meaning you must follow everyone in the thread.
 Others ask that you simply follow others in your niche.

 - Pinterest Pin RePin Threads – Leave a link to a Pin (not the blog post but the URL for the actual pin) and are asked to repin others in the thread.
 This helps boost the pin for that person which hopefully gets it picked up by the Pinterest algorithm and is shown more in feeds.

 - Pin Comment Threads – Leave a link to a pin then visit others in the thread and leave a comment on the actual pin.
 Pinterest has said that doing this helps boost the pin in the Pinterest algorithm.

 - Subscribe to Blog Threads – Leave a link to your blog or your direct Subscribe Form, then subscribe to others in the thread.
 This is meant to help others grow their subscriber list.